aquasecurity/kube-bench/docs/README.md

 This difference can be specified by editing the `master.apiserver.defaultbin` entry `cfg/ocp-3.10/config.yaml`.

-Below is the structure of `cfg/config.yaml`:
+The structure of `cfg/config.yaml` is given below:

 ```
 nodetype